PAQ

 So, if you got your question answered and thinking that it would be useful to anyone else please let me know on this page.
 The best way of doing that would be providing me with a link to your thread or submitting your question and the best answer to it.
 If I'll find out that your thread is worth publishing I will pay you $3.00 by Pay Pal!
 For the second and every next one I will pay $5.00!

-When I arrived at the house I found a new guy hopelessly trying to fix the problem for at least an hour.
-He was applying layer after layer of the PVC cement on a leaking spot but it obviously didn’t work.
+When I arrived at the house I found a new guy for at least an hour hopelessly trying to fix the problem.
+He was applying layer after layer of the PVC cement on a leaking spot but it obviously didn’t work!
 When he saw me he said that he needs two couplings, two pieces of pipes and a new elbow to replace the leaking one.
-I said no, this is not how we fix such minor problems in our company.
-Nowadays it’s easier to fire your sorry ass then spend time and materials for nothing!
-So I’ve fixed that leak in less then 3 minutes!
+I said no, this is not how in our company we fix such minor problems .
+Nowadays it’s easier to fire your sorry, stupid ass than spend time and materials for nothing!
+So I’ve fixed that leak in less than 3 minutes!

 How did I do it?

-The problem which was resolved in the quiz above can occur in any house at any time.
-If you want to save money and time instead of calling for HVAC tech or plumber ($ 65.00 only for a knock at the door) you can fix it very easy by yourself.
-With the tools which you already have and materials you can buy you can fix it for less than $10.
+The problem which was resolved above can occur in any house at any time.
+If you want to save money and time instead of calling for an HVAC tech or a plumber ($ 80.00 only for a knock at the door) you can fix it very easy by yourself.
+With the tools which you already have and materials that you can buy you can fix it for less than $10.

 How to Stop Cold Air from Fresh Air (Combustion Air) Vent in Furnace Room